 ( model + 1, Cmd.none )

-message arrives, we simply increment the model by 1
+When the KeyPressed message arrives, we simply increment the model by 1.

 Subscription

-How do we tell the Elm Runtime that we’re interested in listening to a keypress event?
-We do that by creating a subscription.
-Add the following code to the bottom of EventListener.elm
+Now we need to tell the Elm runtime to listen to a key press event.
+We can do that by creating a subscription.
+Add the following code to the bottom of EventListener.elm.

 subscriptions : Model -> Sub Msg